Xurnnba/terrier/README.md

 ## Development

+After opening the repository in VS Code, press "Open Workspace" in the `terrier.code-workspace` file.

 This project uses `just`, a make-like command runner.
 After [installing it](https://github.com/casey/just?tab=readme-ov-file#packages), you can use the following command to start the application in development mode:

 ```bash